temporalio/documentation/docs/application-development/python/index.md

 ---
 id: index
-title: Temporal Go SDK Developer's guide
+title: Temporal Python SDK developer's guide
-description: The Temporal Go SDK Developer's guide provides a comprehensive overview of the structures, primitives, and features used in Temporal Application development.
+description: The Temporal Developer's guide provides a comprehensive overview of the structures, primitives, and features used in Temporal Application development.
-sidebar_label: Go dev guide
+sidebar_label: Python
+sidebar_position: 3
 ---

 :::info WORK IN PROGRESS